Moving to Canada

 Education in Canada

-Education is held in high regards in Canada and the country spends 5% of its income on schooling.
-School starts for children at age five and continues until the age of 18, when they graduate.
+Education is held in high regard in Canada and the country spends around 4% of its income on schooling.
+School starts for children at age five and continues until the age of 18 when they graduate.
 Like many countries around the world, education is managed at a provincial level as opposed to being led by the government.

 School is free for Canadian nationals and legal residents.
 When your children start the process of joining a school in Canada you will simply need to provide your residency paperwork to show you do not have to pay.
 If you do not have a residency permit you will have to pay the tuition fees.